rishit-kadha/physics-sim/README.md

 ## Raw Code
 will be writing the raw code in C most probably
 ## Try Out
-will be attaching a executable file
+will be attaching an executable file